brikis98/yevgeniy-brikman-homepage/_posts/2009-07-12-crossfit-strengthpower-hybrid.md

-struggle with is fair game: double-unders, POSE technique, muscle-ups, extra o-lift practice, etc. If the skill work is actually holding back your fitness (ie, preventing you from doing workouts), you will want to move it *before* the metcon so you are fresh when doing it.
+struggle with is fair game: double-unders, POSE technique, muscle-ups, extra o-lift practice, etc. If the skill work is actually holding back your fitness (ie, preventing you from doing workouts), you will want to move it *before* the metcon, so you are fresh when doing it.
 For me, the gymnastics work is just for fun and non-essential, so I place it at the end.

 ## Some Words on Recovery